New Reports Detail Expansive Russia Disinformation Scheme Targeting U.S.

 The reports confirm the U.S. spy agencies' overarching conclusions that Russia's efforts ahead of the 2016 election aimed to sow discord, hurt Hillary Clinton and help Donald Trump.

-They also echo a warning that U.S. officials have been making for months: that Moscow's nefarious online activity did not end on Election Day, but rather continue to target Americans to this day.
+They also echo a warning that U.S. officials have been giving for months: that Moscow's nefarious online activity did not end on Election Day but rather continue to target Americans to this day.

 The reports offer new details on the activities of the Internet Research Agency, the Kremlin-backed troll farm based in St. Petersburg, Russia, that drove Moscow's online operations.